paulreyesdigital/paulreyesdigital/readme.md

-# **Hello, My name is Paul  🙋‍♂️ <br>**
+# **Hello, My name is Paul Reyes 🙋‍♂️ <br>**

 <a href="#">![Banner](https://i.imgur.com/NzIzQT4.png)</a>

-I'm a 20-year-old Full-Stack Web Developer based in the Philippines.
-Due to the pandemic I have temporarily postponed my Computer Engineering Degree, and pursue a full time job as a Web Applications Developer and SEO Specialist.
+I'm a Full-Stack Web Developer based in the Philippines.
+I love challenges and solving problems.
+That's why I'm passionate on Software Development.
+It allows me to reach out and contribute on building projects that matters.

 - 🤝I'm open to collaborate on Full Stack Web Development